natepisarski/HumDrum/README.md

 # Version
 At the time of this commit, the version is:
-**2.2.0**
+**2.3.0**
 * First number: Major version.
 Breaks compatibility in some way.
 * Second number: Minor version.
 Adds some kind of feature.
 * Third number: Revision version.
 Bug, documentation, or test related changes.

 ## Further Reading
 The MAP.md file quickly explains the purpose of each file in this library.
-It tends to lag behind the actual directory structure, though.

 # License
 BSD 3-clause